GormTheWyrm/WeatherApp/README.md

 https://gormthewyrm.github.io/WeatherApp/

 # Overview
-This app is designed to display the current weather as well as the 5 day forecast
+This app uses the [OpenWeather API](https://openweathermap.org/api) to to display the current weather as well as the 5 day forecast for searched locations.
+The searched location names are stored in local storage as a json object as well as on the page so that users can quickly bring up each of the searched locations.
+Information displayed for selected location: wind speed, temperature, UV index, and country.
+The UV index has colored background to that turns red when the UV index is above 10 to indicate dangerous UV levels.
+        The five day forecast of that location including temperature, humidity and an icon.
+        The five day forecast reflects roughly a 3 hour period of time rather than the entire day.

 ## User Story